Model United Nations

 From October through April, our delegates will have the opportunity to attend multiple conferences, including Stanford’s selective SMUNC and Berkeley’s prestigious BMUN.
 Additionally, in the spring, we will host our own “d.mun” conference that last year inspired over 170 Bay Area middle schoolers to explore diplomacy.

-We are lucky to have support from the Koi Pond Annual Fund, which allows us to keep our expenses lower.
-Expenses for the year include:
+We are fortunate to have the support of the Koi Pond Annual Fund, which enables us to keep our expenses low.
+The voluntary participation fee for this school year is $75.
+Please click HERE to make your contribution.

 Registration for all delegates and advisors at every conference